Scholarships in Japan for International Students

 How to apply

 To receive the scholarship, you must complete the application procedure through the school you will be attending once you arrive in Japan.
-At iCLA, this is typically done after your Certificate of Eligibility has been issued by the Immigration Department and you have paid your first semester’s tuition fees because at that point, you are considered enrolled in iCLA.
+At iCLA, this is done after you pay your first semester’s tuition fees and receive your Certificate of Eligibility.
+At that point, you are considered enrolled in iCLA.
 The student affairs team at iCLA will contact you to complete required forms.

 Local Government / Foreign Government / Private Foundation Scholarships

-Additionally there are a large number of local government, corporate, private foundation and foreign government scholarships available to students of Japanese universities.
-The application period for each is divided by whether you are already in Japan or have enrolled but are due to arrive soon.
+There are also some local government, corporate, private foundation and foreign government scholarships available to students of Japanese universities.
+The application period for each depends on whether you are already in Japan or have enrolled but are due to arrive soon.

 How to find